merlinfo/ukko/README.md

 Enviroment variables: `SPELLBOOK` (location for your default spellbook)

-Dynamic configurations: `ukko` will load any file named '.manifest.mn` in the current directory.
+Dynamic configurations: `ukko` will load any file named `.manifest.mn` in the current directory.
 This can be disabled with the `-m` flag.